China's Xi Jinping in Hong Kong: Joshua Wong, protesters released

 While in Hong Kong, Xi will spend little time anywhere near the public, although his wife Peng Liyuan visited a kindergarten on Thursday afternoon.

-On Friday, Xi is due to visit a People's Liberation Army garrison to inspect the troops before attending an elaborate celebratory gala at the Hong Kong Convention and Exhibition Centre.

-Protests are expected outside the dinner, and at a separate rally by pro-Hong Kong independence activists, who have called for their supporters to gather together and "crush Chinese colonialism."
+Protests are expected later Friday outside a celebratory gala dinner at the Hong Kong Convention and Exhibition Centre. the dinner, and at a separate rally by pro-Hong Kong independence activists, who have called for their supporters to gather together and "crush Chinese colonialism."

 Xi will leave the city on Saturday after attending a flag-raising ceremony to mark the 20 years since China assumed sovereignty over Hong Kong.